DNA in a genealogy database and a used napkin link suspect to Michella Welch murder

 It was DNA, a genealogist and perseverance that zeroed in on Michella Welch’s suspected killer after 32 years.

-On Friday, Pierce County prosecutors charged Gary Charles Hartman, 66, with first-degree murder and first-degree rape.
+On Friday, Pierce County prosecutors charged Gary Charles Hartman, 66, with first-degree murder and first-degree rape in the death of the 12-year-old Tacoma girl.

-He is scheduled to be arraigned Monday and is being held on $5 million bail.
+Hartman is to be arraigned Monday and is being held in lieu of $5 million bail.

-After more than three decades of working the Welch cold case, police in May called on a genetic genealogist to help.
+After more than three decades of working the cold case, police in May called on a genetic genealogist to help.

-The genealogist used the suspect’s DNA sample to build a family tree using public websites, then ran it through a public database and received “a significant match,” according to charging papers.
+The genealogist used a DNA sample from the crime scene to build a family tree using public websites, then ran it through a public database and received “a significant match,” according to charging papers.

 That process led to Hartman and his younger brother, who both lived in the North End at the time Welch was killed in Puget Park.

+Police said Gary Hartman did not submit a DNA sample to a genealogy database, and it was a relative whose DNA was first found by the genealogist and then traced to Hartman.

-Lab technicians and the genealogist told Tacoma police they believed one of the Hartman brothers killed the girl and recommended obtaining DNA samples from them to compare to the DNA sample from the crime scene.
+Laboratory technicians and the genealogist told police they believed one of the Hartman brothers killed Welch and recommended obtaining DNA samples from them to compare to the DNA sample from the crime scene.

 Detectives began running surveillance on the Hartman brothers in early June, court records show.

-The DNA was collected June 5 when a detective followed Gary Hartman to a restaurant where he was having lunch with a co-worker.
+Gary Hartman's DNA was collected June 5 when a detective followed him to a restaurant where he was having lunch with a co-worker.

-The detective sat within 10 feet of Hartman’s table and watched as he repeatedly used a brown paper napkin, then crumpled it up and placed it in a paper bag, records show.
+The detective sat within 10 feet of Hartman’s table and watched as he repeatedly used a brown paper napkin, then crumpled it up and put it in a paper bag, records show.

-After Hartman and his co-worker left, the detective was able to get the paper bag - and paper napkin - from a server who was cleaning the lobby.
+After Hartman and the co-worker left, the detective got the paper bag — and the paper napkin — from a server cleaning the lobby.

+Police collected DNA from Hartman's brother by following him to a restaurant where he was having dinner and collecting a straw he used, cold case detective Steve Reopelle said.

-On Tuesday, the crime lab alerted police that Hartman’s DNA on the napkin matched the DNA found on Welch’s body.
+On Tuesday, the crime lab alerted police that Gary Hartman’s DNA on the napkin matched the DNA found on Welch’s body.

 Hartman has no prior criminal record.

-He lived in the 4600 block of Huson Street the year Welch was killed, less than two miles from Puget Park.
+He lived in the 4600 block of Huson Street, less than two miles from Puget Park, in 1986, the year Welch was killed

-Hartman obtained an active license as a registered nurse in 1998.
-He now works as a community nurse specialist at Western State Hospital, helping discharged patients reintegrate into society.
+He obtained an active license as a registered nurse in 1998 and worked as a community nurse specialist at Western State, helping discharged patients reintegrate into society.

 It's unclear what he did or where he worked between 1986 and 1998.

 Neighbors described Hartman as cordial and sweet, a positive presence in the neighborhood.
-He was often seen driving around with his third wife in vintage cars.
+He often was seen driving around with his third wife in vintage cars.

-But Stephanie Brookens, a nurse who crossed professional paths with him over the years, said several co-workers always believed him to be a liar.
+But Stephanie Brookens, a nurse who crossed professional paths with him over the years, said several co-workers believed him to be a liar.

 “The first time I met him and shook his hand, he made my skin crawl and my creep-o-meter went into the red,” she said Friday.
 “I had to wipe my hand off, it felt that creepy.”

-She took her sisters to Puget Park to play and went home hours later to make sandwiches.
+She went home hours later to make sandwiches.
 While she was gone, her two younger siblings ran to a nearby business to use the restroom.

-They tried calling Welch at home but there was no answer so they returned to the park and continued playing under the bridge.
+They tried calling Welch at home but there was no answer, so they returned to the park and continued playing under a bridge.

-Shortly afterward, they found the brown bag lunches on a picnic table and Welch’s bike but no sign of her.
+Shortly afterward, they found brown bag lunches on a picnic table and Welch’s bike but no sign of her.

-Detectives believe Welch returned to the park before her sisters and went looking for them.
+Detectives believe she returned to the park before her sisters and went looking for them.

-Witnesses saw her talking to a man pointing down a trail into the gulch.
+Witnesses saw her talking to a man pointing down a trail into a gulch.

-A search dog found Welch’s body that night near a makeshift fire pit in a gulch, about a quarter mile from the play area.
+A search dog found Welch’s body that night near a makeshift fire pit in the gulch, about a quarter mile from the play area.

 She’d been sexually assaulted and killed by a cut to the neck and blunt force trauma to the head.

-Five months later, 13-year-old Jennifer Bastian was killed in another North End park.
+Five months later, a second young girl was killed in another North End park.

-Bastian disappeared Aug.
+Jennifer Bastian, 13, disappeared Aug.
 4, 1986, during a bike ride in Point Defiance Park.
 Her body was found in a wooded area off Five Mile Drive weeks later.

-Investigators initially believed the girls were killed by the same man due to the similarities in age, physical appearance and close proximity of attacks.
+Investigators initially believed the same man killed both girls because of the physical appearance and close proximity of attacks.

 But in 2013, a cold case detective noticed a piece of evidence found near Bastian’s body had not been tested for DNA, so he sent it in.